jonghall/invoiceAnalysisV2/invoiceAnalysis.md

 # invoiceAnalysis.py

-*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, ONE-TIME-CHARGES and CREDIT invoices between invoice months specified, then consolidates the data into an Excel worksheet for billing analysis.
-All charges are aligned to the IBM SLIC/CFTS invoice cycle of the 20th to 19th of a month.
-In addition to consolidation of the detailed data and formatting consistent with SLIC/CFTS invoices, pivot tables are created to aid in reconilliation of invoices charges and month to month comparisons.
+*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, ONE-TIME-CHARGES and CREDIT invoices between invoice months specified, then consolidates the data into an Excel worksheet for billing analysis and reconciliation.
+For accounts with SLIC billing all charges are aligned to the IBM Invoice Online invoice cycle which consolidated IBM Classic Infrastructure invoices from the 20th of the previous month to 19th of the next month.
+In addition to consolidation of the detailed data and formatting consistent with IBM Online Invoices, additional pivot tables are created to aid in understanding IBM Cloud usage charges and month to month comparisons.

 ## Table of Contents
 1. [Identity and Access Management Requirements](#identity-&-access-management-requirements)